All You Need to Know About German Watches

 The vast majority of German wristwatch movements made until the end of World War II wasn’t a role model for German solidity.
 This becomes obvious if you think about Kienzle, for example.

 Kienzle made decent clocks, but even today, nobody wants to buy the watches they used to make.
-Their non-jewelled pin-lever wonders were as uninteresting and appalling as a movement could ever get.
+Their non-jeweled pin-lever wonders were as uninteresting and appalling as a movement could ever get.
 They weren’t reliable either.

 While these were mostly made to fit rectangular wristwatches, the use of them in round watches wasn’t unheard of.
 Round movements, while decent, often did not differ much from Swiss ebauches of the period.